homan-uppu/writing/2-Essays/Winners take all.md

 When you look at those curves closely, you'll notice something interesting: the more unfair curves are also more "equal" because they have more people that are making roughly the same, but just divided by classes.
 Whereas the inequality from fairness and leverage is far less equal because it's tougher to find even a few individuals with the same outcome.

 ***Therefore, counterintuitively, the way to sniff out unfairness is to see how much equality exists in the outcomes***.

+The industrial world is less fair than today's because it had more equal groups.

 The more equality that exists (i.e. the more it looks like a step function), the more cautious we ought to be.
 And complete equality (like the outcomes of Tic Tac Toe) is fair, but terrible, because it means our activities are not complex enough.
 It would be fair in that we'd all be equally terrible at life.
-But what you'll see in any unfair system is that there will always be someone who sits a step above a group of others, who, within their group, have equal outcomes.
+But what you'll see in any unfair system is that there will always be someone who sits a step above a group within which everyone has similar outcomes.

 There is a lot of unfairness in the world today because there is still too much equality.
 But it is much better than ever before.
-Our curve of outcomes is smoother than ever before in modern history.

 The idea that a fair world would be equal is delusional.
 A more fair, more leveraged world will be more unequal in outcomes, because the underlying exploration of life will be more varied.
 And the inequality that stems from unfairness is actually more equal than the inequality that stems from fairness & leverage.